-How Much Does a Fall Yard Cleanup Cost?
+How Much Does a Fall Yard Cleanup in Houston Cost?

 How much does fall cleanup cost?
 Every home’s situation is different.
 It will depend on acreage and tree coverage, but extra tasks such as power washing and aeration can impose additional costs.

-When fall hits your home, don’t waste your time doing all the cleanup yourself.
+When fall hits your home in Houston, don’t waste your time doing all the cleanup yourself.

 Get Professional Landscaping and Lawn Care Services

-Zodega TIS is a residential and commercial lawn and landscape company in Houston that offers fall lawn care services for a good price.
+Zodega TIS is a residential and commercial lawn and landscape company in Houston that offers fall lawn care, yard cleanup, and leaf removal services for a good price.